RaulColino/initMyWin10/README.md

 Read and understand what the script does before executing it.
 Use it at your own risk!

 ## How to use it
-Open PowerShell cli and execute the following line of code:
+Open PowerShell CLI and execute the following line of code:
 ```sh
 powershell -nop -c "iex(New-Object Net.WebClient).DownloadString('https://github.com/RaulColino/initMyWin10.git')"
 ```